gigwegbe/liquid-ai-competition-smart-guage-system/README.md

 npm install
 ```

-- Run the app:
+- Run the development server:
 ```
 npm run dev
 ```

-- Follow the path provided by the `run` command, mine is `http://localhost:5173/`

-- Open the app and refresh the page:
+- Open the app in your browser.
+The terminal will show a local URL.
+By default, it’s usually:
 ```
 http://localhost:5173/
 ```

+- Refresh if needed: If the app doesn’t load immediately, try refreshing the page in your browser.

 ## TODO
 - update video